Minitest's Spec DSL

 Tests written in this fashion defeat Sorbet’s support minitest spec methods: Sorbet only looks for minitest spec methods at the top-level of a class body.

-To type patterns like this, Sorbet requires projects to define a method called test_each
+To type patterns like this, Sorbet requires projects to define a method called test_each, and rewrite the call to each with a call to test_each:

 sig do